 Protection of the ecosystems within SZs from other impacts, e.g. fishing, may make them more resilient to pest introductions associated with climate change and range extensions (Bailey et al. 2012a), but the management plan is not likely to reduce pressures associated with climate change.
-The marine parks were designed to provide scope for saltmarsh and mangrove habitats to migrate inland under a scenario of sea level rise (DEH 2009).

-9.3 Socio-economic values influenced by the SJBGMP management plan

-The marine park management plan is designed to influence some pressures on ecological values and result in direct ecological and indirect socio-economic positive outcomes, but it may also result in direct changes (positive and negative) to some socio-economic values (Figure 3).
+9.3 Socio-economic values influenced by the NIGMP management plan and negative) to some socio-economic values (Figure 3).
 Various activities are restricted by the management plans and there is potential for negative impacts on important socio-economic values such as recreational fishing.
 Conversely, there is an expectation that there will be positive impacts on some socio-economic values, such as tourism, education and appreciation for the marine environment (SACES 2014).